-A 91 year old alumnus recently celebrated her birthday at the Windmoor Center.
-She told a story about when her mother attended STA and how the Indian chiefs would drop off their princess daughters enroute to the Oklahoma territory.
+A 91-year-old alumnus recently celebrated her birthday at the Windmoor Center.
+She told a story about when her mother attended St. Teresa's and how the Indian chiefs would drop off their princess daughters en route to the Oklahoma territory.
 They were wealthy from their oil, and would leave their daughters at St. Teresa's until their return several months later.

-The original Music & Arts Building, still used on campus today
+The original Music & Arts Building, still used on campus today.